KrisHHFI/KrisHHFI/README.md

 ### Hi there! 👋
 ---

 *Most of my repositories include the main technology in their name.
-So, if you search for 'React,' projects using React will appear.
+So for example, if you search for 'React,' projects using React will appear.
 You can also use the language filter to refine your search.*

 ### About me